 Maximize your phone battery life

 One of the most important things to do is to make sure you have enough battery power to keep you connected.
 This will be especially helpful if severe weather causes a power outage.
-Here’s a few easy steps you can take to get more life out of your phone’s battery – for more tips, check out our battery saving blogs specific to iOS and Android.
+Here are a few easy steps you can take to get more life out of your phone’s battery – for more tips, check out our battery saving blogs specific to iOS and Android.

 - Turn on your phone's battery-saving option.
 This is possibly the quickest fix to slow down fast-draining batteries.

 - Adjust your Facebook settings.
 Social apps tend to be the biggest battery drainers.
 After you mark yourself as “safe,” adjust your social apps’ background refresh and push notification settings.
 Start with these tips for how to stop Facebook® from draining your phone battery, as it's usually the biggest culprit.

 - Reduce location services for all your phone apps.
 Check out the Location services in your device's settings to find which apps are allowed to access your location.
 Turn off any that aren't critical.